oracle/vagrant-projects/ContainerRegistry/README.md

-# Vagrantfile to run a local Container Registry on Oracle Linux 7
+# Vagrant project to run a local Container Registry on Oracle Linux 7
-This simple Vagrantfile will provision an Oracle Linux 7 box running a local Container Registry.
+This simple Vagrantfile will provision an Oracle Linux 7 VM running a local Container Registry.

 It can be used as cache for the Oracle Container Registry, in particular for